jonshiach/graphics-notes/_sources/_pages/02_basic_shapes_in_OpenGL.md

 Here the `vertices` array now defines six vertices for two triangles placed side-by-side.
 The `colours` array defines the first three vertices red and the second three set of vertices blue.

 We also need to instruct OpenGL to draw two triangles instead of one.
 To do this we change the number of vertices we want to draw from `3` to the number of vertices we have.
-Since each vertex has 3 co-ordinates $(x, y, z)$ and each co-ordinate is a single `float` then we can calculate the number of vertices we have by dividing `sizeof(vertices)` by `3 * sizeof(float)`.
+Since each vertex has 3 coordinates $(x, y, z)$ and each co-ordinate is a single `float` then we can calculate the number of vertices we have by dividing `sizeof(vertices)` by `3 * sizeof(float)`.

 ```cpp
 // Draw the triangles